Master of Science in Operations Research and Business Analytics/ ORBA

 The study program is structured as follows:

-Specialization Tracks: Financial Management or Supply Chain Management with 35 ECTS,
+Specialization Tracks: Financial Engineering or Supply Chain Management with 35 ECTS (including seminar and project)

-supplementary field with a minimum of 10 ECTS, and the master's thesis module with 30 ECTS.
+Elective modules with a minimum of 10 ECTS, and a writen master's thesis and a final seminar with 30 ECTS.

 The fourth semester is reserved for a written master’s thesis and a master’s thesis seminar.
 Candidates must demonstrate their ability to work independently on a selected topic using scientific methods.